Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 </div>

-1. Declare a variable, but don't initialise it.
+1. Declare a variable, but don't initialize it.
 2. Produces compiler error: Variable 'e' must be initialized

 Variable initialization can be postponed, but it must be initialized before the first read.